smartdevicelink/sdl_evolution/proposals/nnnn-button_subscription_response_from_hmi.md

 Impacts SDL core and HMI.

 ## Alternatives considered
  1. Keep OnButtonSubscription notification.
-But in that case SDL has no ability to check if HMI was succsfuly subscrbed to button,
+But in that case SDL has no ability to check if HMI was successful subscribed to button,

- 2. Do not store subscriptions internaly and just transfer mobile subscriptions with app_id to HMI.
+ 2. Do not store subscriptions internally and just transfer mobile subscriptions with app_id to HMI.
-In that case additional logic of storing subscripptions should be implemented on HMI and it will lead to many redundant subscription and notification requests.
+In that case additional logic of storing subscriptions should be implemented on HMI and it will lead to many redundant subscription and notification requests.